yasminkasem66/AngularBestPractices/README.md

 ## third  part
 App Module
-core Module =>shared singletons service, App level component like navbar feature Module shared Module => shared component directives and pipes
+core Module =>shared singletons service, App level component like navbar , side bar feature Module => shared Module => shared component directives and pipes=>loader

 high level encapsulation everything in a module is package together and you only expose what's nesseccary to external modules